 Simon Stevin (1549-1620) Flanders, Holland

 Stevin was one of the greatest practical scientists of the Late Middle Ages.
-He worked with Holland's dykes and windmills; as a military engineer he developed fortifications and systems of flooding; he invented a carriage with sails that travelled faster than with horses and used it to entertain his patron, the Prince of Orange.
+He worked with Holland's dykes and windmills; as a military engineer he developed fortifications and systems of flooding; he invented a carriage with sails that traveled faster than with horses and used it to entertain his patron, the Prince of Orange.
 He discovered several laws of mechanics including those for energy conservation and hydrostatic pressure.
-He lived slightly before Galileo who is now much more famous, but Stevin discovered the equal rate of falling bodies before Galileo did, and correctly explained the influence of the moon on tides (which Galileo later got wrong).
+He lived slightly before Galileo who is now much more famous, but Stevin discovered the equal rate of falling bodies before Galileo did; and his explanation of tides was better than Galileo's, though still incomplete.
 He was first to write on the concept of unstable equilibrium.
-He invented improved accounting methods, and the equal-temperament music scale.
+He invented improved accounting methods, and (though also invented at about the same time by Chinese mathematician Zhu Zaiyu and anticipated by Galileo's father, Vincenzo Galilei) the equal-temperament music scale.
 He also did work in descriptive geometry, trigonometry, optics, geography, and astronomy.

 John Napier 8th of Merchistoun (1550-1617) Scotland

 Napier was a Scottish Laird who was a noted theologian and thought by many to be a magician (his nickname was Marvellous Merchiston).
 Today, however, he is best known for his work with logarithms, a word he invented.
 (Several others, including Archimedes, had anticipated the use of logarithms.)
 He published the first large table of logarithms and also helped popularize usage of the decimal point and lattice multiplication.
 He invented Napier's Bones, a crude hand calculator which could be used for division and root extraction, as well as multiplication.
-He also had inventions outside mathematics, including war machines.
+He also had inventions outside mathematics, especially several different kinds of war machine.

 Napier's noted textbooks also contain an exposition of spherical trigonometry.
-Although he was certainly very clever (and had novel mathematical insights not mentioned in this summary), Napier proved no deep theorem and may not belong on a list of great mathematicians.
-Nevertheless, his revolutionary methods of arithmetic had immense historical importance; his tables were used by Johannes Kepler himself, and led to the Scientific Revolution.
+Although he was certainly very clever (and had novel mathematical insights not mentioned in this summary), Napier proved no deep theorem and may not belong in the Top 100.
+Nevertheless, his revolutionary methods of arithmetic had immense historical importance; his logarithm tables were used by Johannes Kepler himself, and led to the Scientific Revolution.